Another Job for the Undertaker: Plot

 An Edison catalog describes the film:

 Shows a bedroom in a hotel.
 On the wall of the room is a conspicuous sign "Don't blow out the gas."
 A hayseed enters the room, accompanied by a bellboy.
 The boy deposits the Rube's bag and umbrella, turns a somersault, and vanishes through the door.
 The Rube then removes his hat and coat and places them upon the table.
 They immediately vanish.
 He then blows out the gas.
 The scene then instantly changes to a funeral procession, headed by Reuben's hearse, and followed by the carriages of his country friends.
 Strictly up-to-date picture.

 In popular culture

 Reuben or Rube (like Uncle Josh) was a stereotypical country bumpkin: a comic character who flourished in American popular culture in the later nineteenth and early twentieth centuries.
 He is perplexed by modernity.
 In this case, he treats a gas lamp like a candle, blowing out the flame which leads to his asphyxiation and death.
-Other Edison films from this period feature Rube, including Rube's Visit to the Studio, Rubes in the Theatre and Rube and Mandy at Coney Island.
+Other Edison films from this period feature Rube, including Rubes in the Theatre (1901) and Rube and Mandy at Coney Island (1903).